 Although that number might look pretty huge, we can’t forget that millennials are under much stricter financial constraints than previous generations.
 Millennials earn 20% less than their parents.
 A study by Young Invincibles found that workers aged 25 – 34 earned a median salary of $40,581 a year in 2013, which (adjusted for inflation) is about $10,000 less than in 1989.
 To put the final nail in the coffin, millennials have about double the student debt compared to the last generation.

-If you want to tap into this misunderstood generation, your law firm needs a millennial marketing strategy that factors in their financial sensitivity and uses a variety of non-traditional marketing methods:
+If you want to tap into this misunderstood generation, your law firm needs to make a specific millennial marketing strategy.
+Tap into factors like their financial sensitivity and use a variety of non-traditional marketing methods.

 90% of millennials go online daily, but you’ll need more than just a shiny website to impress this demographic.
 Because they’re averse to direct marketing, millennials want to feel like you’re not forcing your message down their throat.
 You need to let them come to you.

 One of the best ways to do this is through social media.
 You’re less likely to convince millennials with ads and web copy because it’s a one-way form of communication.
-Social media, on the other hand, focuses on conversations and is a more natural way for them to interact with your law firm.
+Social media, on the other hand, focuses on conversations.
+The platform is a more natural way for people to interact with your law firm.
 It also allows them to see your communications with other clients and prospects, which can help build trust.

 Millennials are significantly more likely than other generations to find an attorney through social media – 63% vs 33% – so you can’t afford to leave out this channel from your millennial marketing strategy.
 Use social to help build an online persona that is trustworthy, friendly, and dependable.